thunderbird/webext-docs/changes/esr91.rst

 =====

-* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being composed, if your extension has the ``compose`` permission.
+* The standard properties available to :ref:`onShown <menus.onShown>` are now available for messages being composed, if your extension has the :permission:`compose` permission.

 tabs
 ====